ashiq24/CoDA-NO/README.md

 The normalization layer is a very crucial component of the transformer architecture [3].
 However, the designed normalization layer will break the resolution invariance nature of neural operator mapping between function spaces.
 So, we propose a normalization layer for function spaces, which can be seen as an extension of the instance norm [line 244].

 The patching done in the traditional transformer/attention mechanism is not applicable to function space data as they break resolution invariance.
 In CoDA-NO, we avoid patching and have designed a technique to compute attention over the entire variable.
 Here, the variables are functions; as an example, for our experiments, the variables are functions on the 2D domain (xy plane).
 As we are working with functions, we cannot utilize the key, query, and value matrix, as they are not designed to operate over infinite-dimensional (function) spaces.
 Consequently, we have redesigned the attention mechanism to work with infinite-dimensional vector spaces.
-And out technique is generalizable to functions on arbitray domains.
+Our technique is generalizable and can function in arbitray domains.

 Also, compared to the fixed positional encoding in regular transformer - we use learnable variable-specific positional encoding to convey variable-specific information to the model.
 Our proposed CoDA-NO layer, along with VSPE and normalization, offers, to the best of our knowledge, the first complete transformer architecture for function spaces.